ryantd42/NY-Legislative-Git/2023/S1977A-2023/bill.md

  delivered  to  the  real  property, shall also be deemed to be materials furnished.
   2. EMPLOYEE'S LIEN.
-AN EMPLOYEE WHO HAS A WAGE CLAIM AS THAT  TERM  IS DEFINED IN SUBDIVISION TWENTY-THREE OF SECTION TWO OF THIS CHAPTER SHALL HAVE  A LIEN ON HIS OR HER EMPLOYER'S INTEREST IN PROPERTY FOR THE VALUE OF THAT EMPLOYEE'S WAGE CLAIM ARISING OUT OF THE  EMPLOYMENT,  INCLUDING LIQUIDATED  DAMAGES PURSUANT TO SUBDIVISION ONE-A OF SECTION ONE HUNDRED NINETY-EIGHT, SECTION SIX HUNDRED SIXTY-THREE  OR  SECTION  SIX  HUNDRED EIGHTY-ONE  OF  THE  LABOR LAW, OR 29 U.S.C. § 216 (B), FROM THE TIME OF FILING A NOTICE OF SUCH LIEN AS PRESCRIBED IN THIS CHAPTER.
-AN  EMPLOY- EE'S LIEN BASED ON A WAGE CLAIM MAY BE HAD AGAINST THE EMPLOYER'S INTER- EST  IN  REAL  PROPERTY  AND AGAINST THE EMPLOYER'S INTEREST IN PERSONAL PROPERTY THAT CAN  BE  SUFFICIENTLY  DESCRIBED  WITHIN  THE  MEANING  OF SECTION  9-108 OF THE UNIFORM COMMERCIAL CODE, EXCEPT THAT AN EMPLOYEE'S LIEN SHALL NOT EXTEND TO DEPOSIT ACCOUNTS OR GOODS AS  THOSE  TERMS  ARE DEFINED IN SECTION 9-102 OF THE UNIFORM COMMERCIAL CODE.
-THE DEPARTMENT OF  LABOR AND THE ATTORNEY GENERAL MAY OBTAIN AN EMPLOYEE'S LIEN FOR THE VALUE OF WAGE CLAIMS OF THE EMPLOYEES  WHO  ARE  THE  SUBJECT  OF  THEIR INVESTIGATIONS, COURT ACTIONS OR ADMINISTRATIVE AGENCY ACTIONS.
+AN EMPLOYEE WHO HAS A WAGE CLAIM AS THAT  TERM  IS DEFINED  IN  SUBDIVISION TWENTY-THREE OF SECTION TWO OF THIS CHAPTER OR, IN THE CASE OF AN EMPLOYEE  WHOSE  WAGE  CLAIM  ORIGINATES  FROM  OR  IS COVERED  BY  A  COLLECTIVE  BARGAINING  AGREEMENT, HIS OR HER AUTHORIZED BARGAINING REPRESENTATIVE ON BEHALF OF SUCH EMPLOYEE, SHALL HAVE A  LIEN ON  HIS  OR  HER  EMPLOYER'S  INTEREST IN PROPERTY FOR THE VALUE OF THAT EMPLOYEE'S WAGE CLAIM ARISING OUT OF THE  EMPLOYMENT,  INCLUDING  LIQUI- DATED DAMAGES PURSUANT TO SUBDIVISION ONE-A OF SECTION ONE HUNDRED NINE- TY-EIGHT,  SECTION SIX HUNDRED SIXTY-THREE OR SECTION SIX HUNDRED EIGHT- Y-ONE OF THE LABOR LAW, OR 29 U.S.C. § 216 (B), FROM THE TIME OF  FILING A  NOTICE OF SUCH LIEN AS PRESCRIBED IN THIS CHAPTER.
+AN EMPLOYEE'S LIEN BASED ON A WAGE CLAIM MAY BE HAD AGAINST THE EMPLOYER'S INTEREST IN REAL PROPERTY AND AGAINST THE EMPLOYER'S INTEREST IN PERSONAL  PROPERTY  THAT CAN BE SUFFICIENTLY DESCRIBED WITHIN THE MEANING OF SECTION 9-108 OF THE UNIFORM COMMERCIAL CODE, EXCEPT THAT AN EMPLOYEE'S LIEN SHALL NOT EXTEND TO DEPOSIT ACCOUNTS OR GOODS AS THOSE TERMS ARE DEFINED IN SECTION 9-102 OF  THE UNIFORM COMMERCIAL CODE.
+THE DEPARTMENT OF LABOR AND THE ATTOR- NEY GENERAL MAY OBTAIN AN EMPLOYEE'S LIEN FOR THE VALUE OF  WAGE  CLAIMS OF  THE  EMPLOYEES  WHO  ARE  THE SUBJECT OF THEIR INVESTIGATIONS, COURT ACTIONS OR ADMINISTRATIVE AGENCY ACTIONS.
   3. AS USED IN THIS ARTICLE AND  UNLESS  OTHERWISE  SPECIFIED,  A  LIEN SHALL MEAN AN EMPLOYEE'S LIEN OR A MECHANIC'S LIEN.
   §  3.
 Subdivisions 1 and 2 of section 4 of the lien law, subdivision 1
  as amended by chapter 515 of the laws of 1929 and subdivision 2 as added by chapter 704 of the laws of 1985, are amended to read as follows:
+ S. 1977--A  3

   (1) [Such] A MECHANIC'S OR EMPLOYEE'S lien AND EMPLOYEE'S LIEN AGAINST REAL PROPERTY shall extend to the owner's right, title  or  interest  in the  real  property and improvements, existing at the time of filing the notice of lien, or thereafter acquired, except as  hereinafter  in  this article  provided.
-If an owner assigns his OR HER interest in  such  real property  by  a  general assignment for the benefit of creditors, within thirty days prior to such filing, the lien shall extend to the  interest
+If an owner assigns his OR HER interest in such real property by a general assignment for the benefit  of  creditors,  within thirty  days prior to such filing, the lien shall extend to the interest thus assigned.
- S. 1977  3

- thus  assigned.
 If any part of the real property subjected to  such  lien be  removed  by the owner or by any other person, at any time before the discharge thereof, such removal shall  not  affect  the  rights  of  the lienor, either in respect to the remaining real property, or the part so removed.
 If  labor  is  performed  for,  or  materials  furnished to, a contractor or subcontractor for  an  improvement,  the  MECHANIC'S  lien